Annie Silinga: Political work

-On 9 August 1956, Silinga led 20 000 women organised by FEDSAW who marched to the prime minister's office in Pretoria to protest the issuing of passes.
+Silinga was one of the leaders of the 9 August 1956 Women’s March organised by FEDSAW to the prime minister's office in Pretoria to protest the issuing of passes.
 Silinga was arrested alongside other FEDSAW leaders Lilian Ngoyi and Helen Joseph, as well as ANC leaders Oliver Tambo and Nelson Mandela.
 The apartheid government charged Silinga, as well as 156 of the other leaders and activists, with high treason.
 Among those arrested, she was the only African Woman from the Western Cape to be arrested.
 The initial phase of the Treason Trial lasted until December 1957, when the state dropped charges against 61 of the defendants.
 Silinga was one of those released.
 In 1958, Silinga was elected as the president of the Cape Town ANCWL in 1958.
 In 1960 anti-pass law riots happened in Langa and Sharpeville.
 The apartheid government declared a state of emergency and Silinga was one of the people arrested.
 The ANC was banned as a political organisation in 1960.
 Upon her return from prison, she was involved in the formation of the Women’s Front, and was made a patron of the United Democratic Front in 1983.
 Silinga lived in Langa all her life and died without having carried a pass in 1984.
 Although she was buried in an unmarked pauper's grave, artist Sue Williamson, at the request of Annie Silinga’s family, created a piece to place at her grave in Langa cemetery.
 It bears Silinga's battle cry: "I will never carry a pass!"